Architecture and deployment of systems with Docker and Containers

 -

-Is Kubernetes impressive?
+Is Kubernetes orchestration impressive?
 Yes.
 Do you need it?
 Probably not.
-We'll tell you the truth about what your project requires, even if it means a simpler, more affordable solution.
+Docker Compose or Kamal handle 80% of cases without the complexity of managing clusters .
+We'll tell you the truth about what your project requires, even if it means a simpler and more affordable solution.
 We prefer satisfied customers with the right solutions to frustrated customers with oversized infrastructure.

 -